OUR APPRENTICESHIP POSITIONS ARE FILLED FOR 2018. WE ENCOURAGE ANYONE WHO IS INTERESTED IN A POSITION FOR 2019 TO VISIT DURING THE 2018 SEASON.

-We are seeking four motivated, task-oriented, dedicated and fun individuals to apprentice at Simple Gifts Farm for the 2017 season (April 1 – Thanksgiving).
-Candidates must have a year of farm or other outdoor work experience and must be able to demonstrate an interest in farming and agriculture.
+We are seeking four motivated, task-oriented, dedicated and fun individuals to apprentice at Simple Gifts Farm for the 2018 season (March 1 – Thanksgiving).
+Candidates must have at least a year of farm or other outdoor work experience and must be able to demonstrate an strong interest in farming and agriculture.
 Our apprentice positions are physically and mentally demanding, but also provide the opportunities for long-term employment and farm management training.
 Strong candidates are highly encouraged to continue through the winter and on for a second season.

 The work week consists of approximately 50 hours, with 9-hour weekdays, and rotating Saturday farmstand days and weekend chore duties.
 We start work as early as 6AM, especially during the heat of the summer.
 Work outside of normal work hours will be required for some projects, weekend greenhouse and livestock chores, and manning the farmstand.